fossmanjack/manciple-rn/doc/notes.md

 ### itemID

 I want IDs to be immutable.
 Therefore figure out how to make that work first thing.
-This might also warrant a redesign of _Inventory to an object, since mostly we're going to be looking things up by ID, and iterating over Object.keys isn't that hard.
+This might also warrant a redesign of _ItemStore to an object, since mostly we're going to be looking things up by ID, and iterating over Object.keys isn't that hard.

 ### History storage as its own thing